-This post will be helpful for all the IAS aspirants who will be taking the civil services exam in the Hindi medium.
-In this post, I will tell you the list of best Hindi newspapers for IAS/IPS/IRS/IFS – UPSC civil services exam.
+This post aims to help the IAS aspirants who will be taking the Civil Services Exam in the Hindi medium.
+In this post, we will tell you the list of best Hindi newspapers for IAS/IPS/IRS/IFS – UPSC civil services exam.
 These Hindi newspapers will help you with your IAS exam preparation.
 This article will help you decide which is the best newspaper for IAS preparation in Hindi.
-Here is the list of best Hindii newspaper for IAS preparation, at your disposal!
+Here is the list of best Hindi newspaper for IAS preparation, at your disposal!

-List of recommended Hindi newspaper for IAS preparation:
+List of recommended Hindi newspapers for IAS preparation

 - Dainik Tribune: Dainik Tribune is an Indian Hindi-language daily newspaper published from Chandigarh, New Delhi, Jalandhar, Dehradun & Bathinda.
 It was established in 1978 by The Tribune Trust, which published The Tribune and The Punjabi Tribune.
 It is one of the best Hindi newspaper in India for IAS.

 - Dainik Bhaskar: Dainik Bhaskar is an Indian Hindi-language daily newspaper that is now the largest circulated daily newspaper of India.
 It is owned by Dainik Bhaskar Group, the largest Print Media Company of India.
 Started in Bhopal in 1958, it expanded in 1983 with the launch of Dainik Bhaskar’s Indore edition.
 Today, Dainik Bhaskar is present in 14 states with 61 editions in 4 major languages prevalent in India: Hindi, English, Marathi and Gujarati.